2.8 Tokio

 }

-The connect system call operates in a way that obstructs other processes until its task is complete.
-However, the connect() function provided by Tokio follows a non-blocking approach.
-When you use connect(), it will swiftly conclude and provide a result as soon as a connection is established.
-This means that your main program thread won't be held up or delayed.
+The connect system call operates in a way that blocks other processes until its task is complete, hindering the progress of other tasks.
+In contrast, the connect() function provided by Tokio follows a non-blocking approach, enabling efficient and concurrent processing.
+When you use connect(), it swiftly concludes and provides a result as soon as a connection is established, without delaying your main program thread.
+This ensures that your program continues executing other tasks without interruption, improving overall performance and responsiveness.

 use tokio::net::UdpSocket;